 Whatever kind of play goes on in nursery, it usually has a social side.
 Humans are social animals and it is quite natural for children to experience the bustle of many others, often with conflicting ideas or wishes.
 Learning to get along in this busy environment is perhaps one of the most important aspects of nursery.
 For some the lessons are hard, for others they come more easily.
 Either way, as the year progresses, the society of the nursery gradually becomes more cohesive.

 Welcome new faces!

-The new term has brought us many new children.
+The new term has brought us new children.
 There is excitement about all the new toys.
-There is the sorrow of saying goodbye to mums and dads.
+There is the upset of saying goodbye to mums and dads.
 And there is a whole new social scene to get used to.
-It's a busy and exciting time - for staff and children!
+It's a busy and exciting time!